southsham/Ensemble-Techniques/README.md

 Objective: We build a model to predict the potential customer who is going to purchase the newly introduced package.

-Skills and Tools: EDA, Visualization, Supervised Learning, Decision treas, Ensemble methods, Model Evaluation
+Skills and Tools: EDA, Visualization, Supervised Learning, Decision trees, Ensemble methods, Model Evaluation